 Most blades now are made with a rubber squeegee that wears down as it is used.
-Checking your blades to see whether they need replacing is difficult to remember, which is why drivers commonly find themselves hauling through rain with restricted vision before realizing the blades need replacing.
+It’s difficult to remember to check your blades to see whether they need replacing, which is why drivers commonly find themselves hauling through rain with restricted vision.
 A blade still in use after it needs replacing may begin to chatter across the windshield.

 Valeo’s SmartBlade has a wear indicator that changes from black to yellow as the blades deteriorate.
 “Drivers are reminded to purchase and install a new set of blades at their first opportunity, instead of when they’re caught in a storm,” says Greg Palese of Valeo.

 Rubber blades tend to wear through eventually, thanks to ozone, temperature extremes, ultraviolet light and sunlight, says Jeff Jasuta, a sales manager at Jamak Fabrication.
 Any of these factors can cause a rubber blade to take a permanent set, or bend.
 The wipe quality decreases because the squeegee doesn’t connect uniformly across the windshield as it moves.

 The wiper industry therefore has begun to build blades out of untraditional materials, such as silicon.
 “Silicon is not affected by ozone or sunlight or climatic condition,” Jasuta says.
 “It has an operating temperature range of minus 100 degrees to 350 degrees Fahrenheit and will not take a permanent set.”